rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 !!!
 Note

-    Throughout this chapter the command structures use "device" to specify both a target location for backup, and the source location when restoring.
+    Throughout this chapter, the command structures use "device" to specify both a target location for backup and the source location when restoring.
 The device can be either external media or a local file.
 You should get a feel for this as the chapter unfolds, but you can always refer back to this note for clarification if you need to.

-The backup will answer a need to conserve and restore data in a sure and effective way.
+The backup will answer the need to conserve and restore data effectively.

 The backup allows you to protect yourself from the following: